Cal009/Healthy-Mind-Healthy-Life/README.md

 * I tested to make sure this page works well on both Chrome and Safari
 * I ensured the page was responsive, looking good on all screen sizes using the dev tools.
 * I tested to make sure all the navigation buttons work as intended.
-* I ensured that the form works as intended, being unabee to submit without correct details.
+* I ensured that the form works as intended, being unable to submit without correct details.

 ## Validator Testing

 * After running my code through the W3C validator it came up with one error, after researching the error it was due to a missing start tag, or the programme being unable to find the start tag.
-After checking the code myself i could see the start tag for the elemnt in the rgght spot as specified by the website when I copied the code.
+After checking the code myself I could see the start tag for the element in the right spot as specified by the website when I copied the code.
 The code was from google fonts.
 ![Validator Error](assets/images/w3c-error.png)
 * I had no errors when passing it through the official (Jigsaw) validator
 * I confirmed that the colors and fonts are easy to read and accessible.
 I ran this through the lighthouse dev tool.